couryrr/bank-holiday-api/README.md

 to that.
 Developers just know that we have to test our code and that code coverage has to be > 70...80%.

-With this project so far I have been able to take really understand what I am trying to test.
+With this project I have been able to take time to really understand what I am trying to test.
 There are ways to make sure your code is testable and to make sure your tests are fast.